YukitoYamaguchi/ForStudying/README.md

 # ForStudying
-Study JavaScript and PHP for joined Gizumo
+Study JavaScript and PHP for joining Gizumo